Joe Armas: Playing career

-Born in the Los Bancos Canton of Ecuador, Armas' parents moved to Quito when he was a child, and he spent a year in the academy of local side Deportivo Quito before spending five seasons with LDU Quito, playing as a goalkeeper.
+Born in the Los Bancos Canton of Ecuador, Armas' parents moved to Quito when he was a child.
+He spent a year in the academy of local side Deportivo Quito before spending five seasons with LDU Quito, playing as a goalkeeper.
 He appeared once on the bench for the latter, on 4 December 2011, but did not feature as his side drew 0–0 with Olmedo.

 Managerial career

 Early career

 After deciding that he would rather coach football than play it, he entered the Institute of the Ecuadorian Football Federation in order to study coaching.
 He received a degree from the National Autonomous University of Mexico, before deciding to move to Europe to continue his studies, working as a bricklayer in order to fund the trip.
-His first stop in Europe was Spain, where he worked in the academies of Athletic Bilbao and Real Madrid, also earning his coaching degree and two master’s degrees while in the country; one in sports management and the other as a football manager.
+His first stop in Europe was Spain, where he worked in the academies of Athletic Bilbao and Real Madrid, also earning his coaching degree and two master's degrees while in the country; one in sports management and the other as a football manager.

 He spent time working with the Mexico national under-17 football team, before moving to the Netherlands, where he completed internships at Ajax, PSV and AZ Alkmaar.
 On his return to Ecuador in 2019, he worked as an assistant coach again, this time with Eduardo Moscoso at the 2019 South American U-15 Championship with the Ecuador under-15 football team.
 Following this, he returned briefly to Spain, working as an assistant coach to Manu Calleja at CD Toledo.

 After the owners of Toledo decided to sell the club, Armas returned to Ecuador, where he sent his CV to nearly three-hundred clubs, even offering to work for free.
 Having been unsuccessful in Ecuador, he tried again in Guatemala, spending a month looking for a job in the country, but again failed to find a job.